awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 | RequireEncryptRequireDecrypt | ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/icon-yes.png) | ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/icon-no.png) | ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/icon-yes.png) | ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/images/icon-no.png) |

 The commitment policy setting is introduced in AWS Encryption SDK version 1\.7\.*x*\.
 It's valid in all supported [programming languages](programming-languages.md)\.
 + `ForbidEncryptAllowDecrypt` decrypts with or without key commitment, but it won't encrypt with key commitment\.
-This is the only valid value for commitment policy in version 1\.7\.*x*\.
+This is the only valid value for commitment policy in version 1\.7\.*x* and it is used for all encrypt and decrypt operations\.
 It's designed to prepare all hosts running your application to decrypt with key commitment before they ever encounter a ciphertext encrypted with key commitment\.
 + `RequireEncryptAllowDecrypt` always encrypts with key commitment\.
 It can decrypt with or without key commitment\.
 This value, introduced in version 2\.0\.*x*, lets you start encrypting with key commitment, but still decrypt legacy ciphertexts without key commitment\.
 + `RequireEncryptRequireDecrypt` encrypts and decrypts only with key commitment\.
 This value is the default for version 2\.0\.*x*\.
 Use this value when you are certain that all of your ciphertexts are encrypted with key commitment\.